esheldon/wq/README.md

 The mem is in gigabytes, and can be floating point.
 The groups are optional and comma separated.
+You can change the port for sockets using -p;

+    wq -p portnum serve descfile

-You can change the port for sockets using -p; the clients will also need to use that port.
+the clients will also need to use that port.

+    wq -p sub jobfile

 Installation